 “You see,” His Holiness went, looking down at the items – and blessing them, “I would have agreed to your request but our internal protocol bars me from doing that.
 I can only grace State ceremonies or consecrations.”

-Iaccepted his rejection – not with a disappointment but feeling rather foolish at even advancing such a request.
+I accepted his rejection – not with a disappointment but feeling rather foolish at even advancing such a request.
 I was either naive or idealistic – or both, to expect the highest lama of the land to come and consecrate a private house.
-“Nevertheless,” he continued, “tomorrow at 3 pm, I suppose you will be doing a day-long ceremony, please tell the lama to throw these rice and the khadha in the air.
+“Nevertheless,” he continued, “tomorrow at 3 pm, I suppose you will be doing a day-long ceremony, please tell the lama to toss these rice and the khadha in the air.
 Exactly at 3pm, OK?”
 “Las, la” I replied.
 I got up and received his gifts and at the same time the chief attendant signalled me to leave.
-I paid my due respects and waded my feet towards the door.
+I paid my due respects, received his hand-blessing and waded away towards the door.
 When I got home I gave the khada and the rice to the lama who was preparing for the next day – and conveyed the instructions.

 The following day was one of the most hectic days in my life.
-I was trying to keep tab of every aspect of the ceremony – between feeding the monks and guests to supplying the kitchen and the altar – to showing the way to toilets.
+I was trying to keep tab of every aspect of the ceremony – between feeding the monks and guests – to supplying the kitchen and the altar – to showing the way to toilets.
 Many friends and family members had come to the consecration.
 With all the mess going around me I was called outside for a photo session to mark the day.
 The photographer, a visiting Japanese-American friend from New York, clicked few shots before he pointed to the sky behind us.
-It was afternoon and the Sun had a beautiful ring around it – like a circular rainbow.
+It was afternoon and the Sun had a beautiful rainbow around it – the colors were so intense, something I had never seen before.
 Everyone was wowed.
 It wasn’t even raining.
 We didn’t have smartphones back then to capture the scene.
 But all the guests witnessed the auspicious phenomenon including my American friend.
 I then suddenly remembered the instruction from His Holiness.
 I looked at my watch.
 It was 3 pm.

 On the occasion of his 63rd Birthday anniversary, today, I can only pray that he live a very long life and continue to provide the spiritual strength to our magical Kingdom.